Stochastic Calculus with respect to Gaussian Processes: Background on White noise theory on operators

 A word on notation: $B^H_.$ or $B^{h(t)}_.$ will always denote an fBm with Hurst index $H$ or $h(t)$, while $B^h_.$ will stand for an mBm.
 Throughout this paper, unless otherwise specify, we will neither specify the value of $H$ in $(0,1)$, when we consider a fBm, nor the $(0,1)$-valued function $h$ when we consider a mBm, nor the function $\gamma$ of a $\mathscr{V}_{\gamma}$ - process.
-Moreover, since mBm is a generalization of fBm, which is itself a generalization of Brownian motion, one might want to treat only the case of mBm and then take constant function $h$, equal to $H$ for fBm, and equal to $1/2$ for Brownian motion.
-However we will not proceed that way in this paper and we will treat separately, from one hand the cases of fractional and multifractional Brownian motions and, from the other hand, the Brownian motion and bridge.
-The main reason is that we want to emphasize the minimum conditions that are really needed to ensure the existence and the main properties of stochastic integral \textit{wrt} each of the Gaussian processes in $\mathscr{G}$ of ``reference'' we consider.
-In addition, this choice will also allow us to point exactly the papers that our approach generalizes.